sindresorhus/Defaults/readme.md

 - **Strongly typed:** You declare the type and default value upfront.
 - **Codable support:** You can store any [Codable](https://developer.apple.com/documentation/swift/codable) value, like an enum.
+- **NSSecureCoding support:** You can store any [NSSecureCoding](https://developer.apple.com/documentation/foundation/nssecurecoding) value.
 - **Debuggable:** The data is stored as JSON-serialized values.
 - **Observation:** Observe changes to keys.
 - **Lightweight:** It's only ~300 lines of code.